Grid Puzzles

 What makes grid puzzles different

-Killer Sudoku and Kakuro combine number placement with arithmetic — you need digits that satisfy both position rules and sum constraints.
-Futoshiki adds inequality operators between cells, creating chains of greater-than and less-than relationships you have to untangle.
+Kakuro combines number placement with arithmetic — you need digits that satisfy both position rules and sum constraints.

 Star Battle and Light Up are about placement under visibility constraints.
 In Star Battle no two stars can touch.
 In Light Up, bulbs illuminate entire rows and columns, and two bulbs must never see each other.